Shah Nimatullah Wali

-Shāh Nimatullāh or Shāh Ni'matullāh Wali (شاه نعمتالله ولی Shāh Ne'matullāh-i Valī), also spelled as Ne'matollah and Ni'matallah was the spiritual leader or Qutb of the Ni'matullah Order in Iran from the 14th and 15th centuries.
+Shāh Ni'matullāh Wali (شاه نعمتالله ولی; نعمة الله ولي), (Note: Also spelled as Ne'matollah and Ni'matallah) was a Persian Sufi master and spiritual leader (Note: or Qutb) of the Ni'matullahi order in Iran from the 14th and 15th centuries.
 He is revered by Sunni Islam as a saint and by the Ni'matullāhī tariqa, who consider him their founder.

 Biography

 Shah Nematollah Vali Shrine in Qajar era.

-Born in Aleppo, Syria (or around Kerman, Iran according to some historians), Ni’matullah traced his own descent from the sixth Imam Ja'far al-Sadiq in both a poetic work as well as an epistle reproduced by his biographers ‘Abd al-Razzāq Kirmānī and ‘Abd al-‘Azīz Wā’iẓ.
+Born in Aleppo, Syria (or in Kuhbanan, Iran, according to some historians), Ni'matullah traced his own descent from the sixth Imam Ja'far al-Sadiq in both a poetic work and an epistle reproduced by his biographers 'Abd al-Razzāq Kirmānī and 'Abd al-'Azīz Wā'iẓ.
 Ni'matullah travelled widely through the Muslim world, learning the philosophies of many masters, but not finding a personal teacher he could dedicate himself to.
 Ni'matullah studied the writings of the great Sufi philosopher and mystic Ibn ʿArabī.

-Ni'matullah met Abdollah Yafe'i Suhrawardiyya in Mecca and subsequently became his disciple.
+Ni'matullah met Abdollah Yafe'i of the Suhrawardiyya in Mecca and subsequently became his disciple.
 He studied intensely with his teacher for seven years.
-Spiritually transformed, he was sent out for a second round of travels; this time as a realized teacher.
+Spiritually transformed, he was sent out for a second round of travels, this time as a realized teacher.

 Ni'matullah temporarily resided near Samarkand, along the great Central Asian Silk Road.
 It was here that he met the conqueror Tamerlane, but in order to avoid conflict, Ni'matullah soon left and eventually settled in the Baloch region of Kerman.
 His shrine is in nearby Mahan.

-By the time Ni'matullah died, his fame had spread throughout Persia and India, (Though his presence is not much noted in India) and it is said he initiated hundreds of thousands of followers in the path now known by his name.
+By the time Ni'matullah died, his fame had spread throughout Persia and India (though his presence is not much noted in India), and it is said he initiated hundreds of thousands of followers in the path now known by his name.

 Ni'matullah's son Shah Khalilullah was the next qutb (master) of the Nimatullahi order.
-On the invitation of Sultan Ahmed Shah Al Wali Bahamani Of Bidar Sultanate Deccan to Shah Nimatullah Wali, he replied "I am 104 yrs old, I can not come, I am sending my son Shah Khalilullah " to Deccan (around 1430 C.E).
+On the invitation of Sultan Ahmed Shah Al Wali Bahamani of Bidar Sultanate Deccan to Shah Nimatullah Wali, he replied, "I am 104 years old, I cannot come; I am sending my son Shah Khalilullah" to the Deccan (around 1430 CE).

 The silsilah (spiritual lineage) of the Ni'matullahi then moved to Ashtoor outside Bidar in the Deccan.
-Before Shah Khalilullah his son Shah Nurullah came to Bidar and was later married to the Sultan's daughter.
+Before Shah Khalilullah, his son Shah Nurullah came to Bidar and was later married to the Sultan's daughter.
 The place where the Sultan received Shah is now Khalilabad outside Bidar.
-The Sultan saw Shah in his dream and wished that the saint come to Bidar.
-This dream according to many history books was realized, as when he received Shah he told his counsels, "If this is the same person I saw in my dream he should be carrying an octagon -shaped head cap”, and hence he was satisfied when Shah Khalilullah presented him with the cap.
+The Sultan had seen Shah in his dream and wished that the saint come to Bidar.
+This dream, according to many history books, was realized: when he received Shah, he told his counsels, "If this is the same person I saw in my dream, he should be carrying an octagon-shaped head cap," and hence he was satisfied when Shah Khalilullah presented him with the cap.
 Today, even the Tomb of Shah is octagonal.